LockLuck-toolkit/caffe-tensorflow/README.md

 Run `convert.py` to convert an existing Caffe model to TensorFlow.

 The input consists of an existing Caffe model.
-1. `--caffemodel ./model.caffemodel ./model.prototxt`, Make sure you're using the latest Caffe format.
+1. `--caffemodel ./model.caffemodel ./model.prototxt`.
+Make sure you're using the latest Caffe format.

 The output consists of the files:

-1. `--standalone-output-path ./standalone.pb`, A standalone.pb GraphDef model file containing the model's graph and learned parameters (to be loaded on Tensorflow)
+1. `--standalone-output-path ./standalone.pb`, a standalone.pb GraphDef model file containing the model's graph and learned parameters (to be loaded on Tensorflow)
-2. `--code-output-path ./output.py`, A Python class that constructs the model's graph.
+2. `--code-output-path ./output.py`, a Python class that constructs the model's graph.
-3. `--data-output-path ./output.mat`, A data file (in NumPy's native format) containing the model's learned parameters.
+3. `--data-output-path ./output.mat`, a data file (in NumPy's native format) containing the model's learned parameters.

 ### Example: Converting googlenet model from caffe to tensorflow